krokedil/klarna-checkout-for-woocommerce/readme.txt

 Klarna Checkout works for merchants in Sweden, Finland, Norway, Germany, Austria, the Netherlands, UK and United States.

-= Where can I find Klarna Checkout for WooCommerce documentation? = For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/collection/121-klarna-checkout/).
+= Where can I find Klarna Checkout for WooCommerce documentation? = For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

-= Are there any specific requirements? =
-* WooCommerce 3.2 or newer is required.
-* PHP 5.6 or higher is required.
-* A SSL Certificate is required.
-* This plugin integrates with Klarnas V3 platform.
-You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
 = 2022.03.09    - version 2.7.1 =